This is the final post in the four-part series on customer experience, where we have you imagine your way through your business's customer journey.

 Channel your inner customer.

-After we discuss each possible pothole on your customer's journey, we've taken the liberty of speculating how you (you're the customer, remember!) will be feeling about your business.
+After we discuss each possible pothole on your customer's journey, we've taken the liberty of speculating how you (you're the customer, remember, it helps to walk in their shoes!) will be feeling about your business.

 Let's do this.